dkrsorenson/Checkle/README.md

 # Checkle

-An easy to use reminder application to provide users with a customized experience for planning their tasks and activities that they need reminders for.
+An easy to use reminder application to provide users with a customized experience for planning and organizing their tasks and activities.

 ### Features:
 - Add reminders